guardianjs/guardian-runner/README.md

 # guardian-runner
 Node console runner for guardianjs micro testing framework.
-The runner will watch for file changes and run a test file once it is finished.
-The assumption it makes is that you have a test file which will report its result to the console.
+The runner will watch for file changes and in the event of a change will run a test file.
+The assumption it makes is that you have a single test file to run which will report its result to the console.

 ## Install